manufakturet-booking/manufakturet-booking.github.io/_pages/howto.md

 ## Returning equipment

-1. If you become aware that you can not return equipment on time, contact the CreaTech Lab staff immediately See the [terms of use](/_pages/terms) for more information
+1. If you realize you can’t return equipment on time, please contact the CreaTech Lab staff immediately.
+See the [terms of use](/_pages/terms) for more information

-2. Always try to contact a member of the booking staff before returning equipment.
-Make sure that the equipment being returned is:
+2. Always try to contact a booking staff member before returning equipment.
+Ensure the equipment is:
-	- working
+	- Working
-	- complete
+	- Complete
-	- packed in the same way that you borrowed it
-	- where applicable, batteries have been removed
+	- Packed as it was when borrowed
+	- Batteries removed, if applicable

-3. When returning equipment directly to booking staff, make sure that they know your borrower ID, that the ID number of the equipment is readable, and that you report any issues with the equipment.
+3. When returning equipment directly to booking staff, make sure that they know your email address and the AAU number/s of the returned items, and that you report any issues with the equipment

-4. If no staff are present you may place your equipment on the returns counter next to the booking office.
-Make sure that you write the following information in the returns book otherwise we cannot register the return of your equipment:
+4. If no staff are present, place your equipment at the drop-off point next to the booking office.
+Scan the QR code and include the following information in the returns email:
 	- Date
-	- Your borrower ID
+	- Your AAU email
-	- Equipent ID (typically starting AAU)
+	- Equipment AAU number/s
 	- Any issues with the equipment

 {{site.top}}